-- The thickness and diameter (rather than overall weight).
+- The thickness and diameter of the meat (rather than overall weight).

-- How much connective tissue and fat there is.
+- Know how much connective tissue and fat there is.

-- How well insulated your smoker is and the weather will play a factor in the time it takes (Allow longer if you are you cooking in the snow).
+- Know how well insulated your smoker is and the weather will play a factor in the time it takes (Allow longer if you are you cooking in the snow).

-- Humidity in the smoker can also slow down cooking time.
+- What is the humidity in the smoker?
+It can slow down cooking times.

-- Type of smoker can also effect things.
+- What type of smoker?
+This can also effect timing and temperature.

 Safely smoking meats temperature